 - Create/manage and implement all single ticket campaigns including direct mail, advertising buys (print, online, radio, and television), and promotions within the allotted budget.

 - Create/manage and implement all subscription campaigns including renewal materials, season brochure, and other acquisition and direct mail materials within the allotted budget.

-- Solicit bids from outside vendors for printing and other projects.
+- Solicit bids from outside vendors for printing, large-scale graphic design, and other projects.

 - Track marketing materials schedules.

 - Pull direct mailing lists for various mailings.

 - Create/manage the production of signage, program books, and additional collateral materials.